dcSpark/shinkai-apps/libs/shinkai-i18n/README.md

 ### Add a new translation key

 1. Add the new text to the [default translations file](./src/lib/default).
-2. Run `npx nx generate-i18n shinkai-i18n` to generate the new translations in the [locales](locales) directory.
-This will only update the default locale (en-US).
+2. Run `npx nx i18n shinkai-i18n` to generate the new translations in the default locale (en-US.json) and then, will generate the translations for all other locales using lobe-i18n.

-3. Run `npx nx i18n shinkai-i18n` to generate the translations for all other locales using lobe-i18n.
+Note: If you want to remove translation keys, you can simply remove the key from the default translation file and run `npx nx generate-i18n shinkai-i18n` to remove the key from all other locales.

 ### Remove a i18n text